-Rule of construction - Nothing in paragraph (a) of this section shall be construed to create a Federal prohibition against teachers and other school personnel consulting or sharing classroombased observations with parents or guardians regarding a student's academic and functional performance, or behavior in the classroom or school, or regarding the need for evaluation for special education or related services under Sec.
+Rule of Construction - Nothing in paragraph (a) of this section shall be construed to create a Federal prohibition against teachers and other school personnel consulting or sharing classroom-based observations with parents or guardians regarding a student's academic and functional performance, or behavior in the classroom or school, or regarding the need for evaluation for special education or related services under Sec.
 300.111 (related to child find).
 Sec.
 300.174(b).

 A school can never prohibit a child from attending school, receiving an evaluation, receiving special education services, receiving related services, or otherwise condition services if a parent refuses to put their child on medication.
 It is the parents' decision, along with the advice of the child's physician, whether a child will be placed on medication.
 The school has no say in this matter.
-However, the school personnel may discuss a child's particular behaviors, and academic and functional performance with the parents and the need for evaluations for special education and related services.
+However, the school personnel may discuss a child's particular behaviors and academic and functional performance with the parents, and the need for evaluations for special education and related services.

-Many times parents are placed in a tough spot regarding their child and medication.
-Parents should not feel bullied by the LEA into placing their child on medication.
+Many times, parents are placed in a tough spot regarding their child and medication.
+Parents should not feel bullied by the school district into placing their child on medication.
 While schools may find it easier to deal with a medicated child, some parents are strongly against this practice and cannot be forced to go against their beliefs of what they feel is best for their child and family.
 Schools must take children "as is" (medicated or not), and provide appropriate services based on the child's needs.
+There are pros and cons of medication use that should be discussed with a physician.